jantra-io/jantra-rapids-and-rivers/README.md

 ## Event model

 There are 4 types of messages EVENT, NEED, DATA and FAIL.
 Originaly @fred george talks about Solution as a responce to a NEED.
 In practice very often a microservice is wrapping a integration method and high level response object is not practicle.
 A solution can represent a DATA it can represent a FAIL or it can represent both , so it is a kind of superposition between the two and Jantra does not find it suitable as a response to a simple NEED.
+On the other hand a
+Solution is ok as a high level response to a River (JANTRA consideres everything that happens between two consequent events to be part of the same River) execution.
 Here is a simple layout of the different messages:

 ![Event](/doc/messagetype.jpg)